How Car Finance Companies Fail Consumers

 • Challenge the Wear and Tear Claim: If the issue seems too serious to be dismissed as normal wear and tear, don’t accept the finance company’s interpretation without question.
 Get an independent mechanic to assess the problem and confirm whether it could reasonably be considered wear and tear.

 • Use Alternative Dispute Resolution (ADR): If the finance company refuses to resolve the issue, you can take the case to an ADR body, which is a more cost-effective way of settling disputes outside of court.
+That is subject if finance company is signed up to any ADR and if it’s part of the complaints process.
+Alternatively if you have choice and strong case we at CarExamer don’t recommend ADR for time saving purposes.

 • Escalate to the Financial Ombudsman: If you believe the finance company is ignoring your rights, you can escalate the matter to the Financial Ombudsman Service, which handles complaints about financial services and can help enforce your consumer rights.